NguyenChHieu/Tanks/README.md

 + _Repair kits_ (**R**) - cost 20: repairs the player’s tank by increasing health by 20.
 + _Additional fuel_ (**F**) - cost 10: increase the player’s remaining fuel by 200.
 + _Additional parachute_ (**P**) - cost 15: increase the player's remaining parachutes by 1.
++ _ULTIMATE_ (**X**) - cost 20: the next shot fired by this player will have double the radius (60 instead of 30).
+Projectile damage is not increased, but will affect tanks within the radius.

+ TODO ADD GIF

 **These can be game-changers in the heat of battle!**